The Best New Movies to Watch at Home This Weekend

 The Best New Movies You Can Watch at Home This Weekend

-New movies are streaming at home this weekend, and ScreenCrush has your guide to the newly released films that deserve your attention while you unwind and relax as the long workweek comes to a close.
+Plenty of movies are streaming at home this weekend, and we at ScreenCrush have your guide to the newly released films that deserve your attention while you unwind and relax as the long workweek comes to a close.

 Fridays, Saturdays, and Sundays are for watching movies, but if you’re not in the mood to journey out to your local theater, you can always heat up a bag of microwave popcorn, curl up on the couch in your PJs and hit “play” from the comfort of your own home.